Connect with us

 Considering you must leave every three months, you should choose a secure neighborhood.
 Many Americans retiring in Vietnam choose to live near the ocean.
 However, whether you live in a beach town or a large city, you will still pay substantially less for your home.

-See also Best Historical Attractions to Visit in Greece
+See also Best Time To Visit Norway

 There is a caveat to buying a house in Vietnam.
 Only Vietnamese can buy properties and own the land on which they sit.
 All land in Vietnam remains the property of the state.
 So, if you buy a home, you buy a lease for 50 years, and you do not own the land.
 You also cannot sublet your home.